Terranigma

 is a 1995 action role-playing game developed by Quintet for the Super Nintendo Entertainment System (SNES), with manga artist Kamui Fujiwara acting as the character designer.
 The game tells the story of the Earth's resurrection by the hands of a boy named Ark, and its progress from the evolution of life to the present day.
-The game is considered the third and final entry in an unofficial trilogy of action RPGs created by Quintet, also including Soul Blazer (1992) and Illusion of Gaia (1993).
+The game is the third entry in an unofficial trilogy of action role-playing games created by Quintet, also including Illusion of Gaia (1993) and Soul Blazer (1992).

 Terranigma was published in Japan by Enix on October 20, 1995, and in Europe and Australia by Nintendo starting in December 1996; the game was not released in North America due to Enix having already closed its U.S. branch by the time localization had finished, and has not been re-released due to complicated issues relating to its rights.
 The game has been met with critical acclaim for its presentation, gameplay, and story, although it has been criticized for its difficulty.

 Gameplay

 The game keeps a top-down perspective view of the world and utilizes an action-based real-time battle system that allows the player to perform different techniques depending on whether the protagonist is running, jumping, attacking, or using a combination of these three actions.
 Each attack is meant for dealing more damage to certain kinds of enemies, though in most cases there is little to no difference regardless of the technique used.
 Projectiles launched at Ark can be blocked by the guard technique, which is otherwise ineffective against melee attacks.

 With each victory, experience points are gained, increasing the protagonist's level and his maximum hit points, strength, defense, and luck.
 Slain enemies sometimes leave behind gems which can be used to buy weapons, armors, healing items, and spells.
-There are no magic points in the game, all spells take the form of one-time use items instead.
+There are no magic points in the game; all spells take the form of one-time use items instead.
 The player must collect Magirocks and take them to a magic shop to have them transformed into magic rings and summon medals.
 Those items are used up when casting the corresponding spell and then turn back to Magirocks which may be exchanged for new spells again.
 Upon defeating bosses and completing miscellaneous tasks, new types of magic become available.